 The Department of Political Science offers the Bachelor of Arts (B.A.) degree.
 The department also offers the Master of Arts (M.A.) in political science and the Master of Public Administration (M.P.A.).

 Faculty: Professor Krueger, chairperson.
-Professors Krueger, Moakley, and Petro; Associate Professor Hutchison, Johnson, Pearson-Merkowitz; Assistant Professors Jomaa, Leedahl, Ley, Parker, and Xu; Professors Emeriti Hamilton, Killilea, Leduc, Stein, Tyler, Wood, and Zucker.
+Professors Krueger, Moakley, and Petro; Associate Professor Hutchison, Johnson, Pearson-Merkowitz; Assistant Professors Jomaa, Leedahl, Ley, Parker, and Xu; Professors Emeriti Hamilton, Killilea, Leduc, Rothstein, Stein, Tyler, Wood, and Zucker.

 The Major.
 Students selecting this field must complete a minimum of 32 credits (maximum 48) in political science, including PSC 113 (4 cr.), 116 (4 cr.), 310 (4 cr.), and either 210 or 211 (4 cr.).
 Student must select one 300-level experiential course (4 cr.) and two 400-level research seminars (4 cr. each).